Black and white illustration of a man's head and shoulders with white text above and below on a black background

 While originally met with a negative response from critics, it became a cult classic, and in 2004 was preserved in the National Film Registry by the United States Library of Congress as being "culturally, historically, or aesthetically significant."

-This type of button was allegedly given out to movie theater patrons during the film's midnight screenings in the late 1970s.
+This type of promotional material was allegedly given out to movie theater patrons during the film's midnight screenings in the late 1970s.